 women and children always face some risks during childbirth.
 Although medical advances have lowered ‘s high mortality rates during pregnancy and birth, obstetrics negligence continues to cause birth injuries that impact many women and children in our state.
 Obstetrics negligence can severely injure a child and result in serious birth injuries such as Erb’s palsy, head trauma and cerebral palsy, among other things.

 The parents of one 8-year-old boy say that his cerebral palsy was caused by obstetrics negligence.
 The parents say their son cannot speak, eat, or walk and that he requires constant care because of the negligence of an obstetrician.
-A jury agreed and recently awarded the family $58 million in a landmark medical malpractice case.
+A jury agreed and recently awarded the family $58 million in a landmark medical malpractice case, handled by a lawyer of distinction.

 “The dollar amount means he will be taken care of, that’s what this means to us,” the boy’s mother said.